 Sooner or later it'll happen.
 If you travel to Lake Garda, sooner or later someone will suggest you visit the historic city of Sirmione.
 And, well, we couldn't agree more.

 First of all, yes, Sirmione is that town.
 As in the town they visited in Call Me By Your Name where there are Roman ruins set along impossibly clear turquoise waters.
-And, yes, we're well aware that there are a lot of stunning historic villages to visit in Italy.
+And, yes, we're well aware that there are a lot of stunning historic villages to visit when you travel to Italy.
 But few have the combos of looks, history, geography, and charm of Sirmione.

 Our advice for a first time visit to Sirmione would be as follows: do an extended day trip.
-Your Sirmione itinerary could be to arrive early in the morning and visit the historic sites then escape the daytime crowds with a midday spa service and wrap up the day with an aperitivo on the square!
+Your Sirmione itinerary could be to arrive early in the morning and visit the historic sites then escape the daytime crowds with a midday spa service and wrap up the day with a classic Italian aperitivo cocktail on the square!

 Here's our full list of what to do in Sirmione:

 If you're into the beach and wellness, you could spend all day in Sirminoe walking the lakeside trails and dipping in the thermal baths.
 Or, if history and culture is a must for you, you can visit the castle, the Roman ruins, or the house where Maria Callas used to spend time.
 We say do a mix of it all with the following being our top picks:

 The Scaligero Castle is a 13th-century fortress and castle that stands at attention on the southern tip of the historic city center of Sirmione.
 The castle is known for being one of the best conserved castles in Italy but we love it because it's surrounded by a tuquoise moat and you can climb the steep steps for a not-to-be-missed view of Lake Garda.